-After the investigation is complete and all of the supporting documentation is received, a copy of which will be sent to you, College staff will present the complete file to the ICR Committee for its review.
+After the investigation is complete and all of the supporting documentation is received, a copy of which will be sent to you, College staff will then present the complete file to the ICR Committee for its review.
 The Committee then makes a decision based on the documentation placed before it.

 How will the ICR Committee deal with my complaint?

 There are a number of options available to the Committee under the Regulated Health Professions Act, 1991(RHPA).
 The Committee can:

 - Take no action if the dentist’s conduct and/or actions meet reasonable and acceptable standards of practice, or if there is insufficient information for the Committee to take action.

 - Require the dentist to appear to be cautioned about his/her practice or conduct.
 The ICR Committee will discuss its concerns with the dentist and make suggestions that it believes the dentist must take to avoid future difficulties.

 - Refer the dentist to another panel of the ICR Committee for investigation of possible mental or physical health concerns that might interfere with the dentist’s ability to practise.